 6. Chambers of Commerce and Business Communities

 Business groups around the country are pitching in to help provide small business resources during this financial crisis.
 The U.S. Chamber of Commerce has an excellent “toolkit” that provides graphics and messages you can use to communicate with your employees.
 The National Federation of Independent Businesses is providing live updates of legislation that will affect its members.
-Local chambers of commerce, like Michigan and Florida, have also set up informational sites about the pandemic that are geared specifically for members in their regions.
+Local chambers of commerce, like Florida, have also set up informational sites about the pandemic that are geared specifically for members in their regions.
 Indiana’s IndyChamber is offering webinars, updates, answers to frequently asked questions and legal support.
 If you’re a merchant or restaurateur, it’s imperative to visit the Coronavirus sites that have been setup by the National Retail Federation and National Restaurant Association.
 These sites are full of helpful information specifically geared to your industries and include links to other sites that provide advice for cleanliness and safety.

 7. SCORE Counselors and SBDC

 Both SCORE and the U.S. Small Business Development Centers are affiliated with the Small Business Administration and provide no-cost consulting and other small business resources.
 These organizations offer Coronavirus resources on their websites, but I think the best way to leverage them is to call on their counselors and consultants for tactical advice to help navigate you through this crisis.
 Many of the people working for SCORE have provided expert assistance for small businesses for years, and now is certainly a good time to tap into that experience.